How Much Progress Has There Been in NVIDIA Datacenter GPUs?: NVIDIA Datacenter GPU Architecture

+Finally, although they are outside the scope of this paper, it is worth noting that \acp{SM} include other units/cores, such as texture units to accelerate storage and retrieval of pixel characteristics in images or simulations, and \ac{RT} Cores (in desktop, workstation, and some datacenter \acp{GPU}) to accelerate the calculation of pixel characteristics in images or simulations.

-\textit{On-Chip and Off-Chip Memory:} NVIDIA \acp{GPU} feature different types of on-chip and off-chip memory.
-Each \ac{SM} includes internal registers, with a specific number of registers assigned to each scheduled thread, a Level zero (L0) instruction cache, and a combined Level one (L1) data cache and shared memory, enabling low latency and high bandwidth data exchange between threads.
+\textit{Memory:} NVIDIA GPUs feature different types of on-chip and off-chip memory.
+Each \ac{SM} includes internal registers, a specific number assigned to each scheduled thread, a Level zero (L0) instruction cache, and a combined Level one (L1) data cache and shared memory, enabling low-latency, high-bandwidth data exchange between threads.
+Moreover, the Hopper microarchitecture (2022) introduced the Tensor Memory Accelerator (TMA), which supports bidirectional, asynchronous transfers between shared and global memory~\cite{h100}.
+On the other hand, NVIDIA GPUs also incorporate Level two (L2) data caches that reside outside the SM hierarchy.

 Each \ac{SM} can also access off-chip memory through on-chip memory controller units.
 Off-chip memory \ac{DRAM} can either have a very wide interface and very low latency, provided by High Bandwidth Memory (HBMx), or less performant but less expensive solutions, such as Graphics Double Data Rate (GDDRx) memory, where the trailing ``x'' is the version of the industry standard.
-Starting with the 2016 Pascal microarchitecture, NVIDIA began to employ HBM technology for the off-chip memories of their datacenter GPUs, while desktop/workstation GPUs still rely on GDDR-based memories (e.g., the Turing and Ada microarchitectures, as well as some Ampere chips).
-The most current and fastest version of \acsu{HBM} is HBM3E, while the most advanced \acsu{GDDR} memory in volume production is GDDR6X, with GDDR7 coming into volume production in the near future~\cite{gddr_evolution}.
-The memory interface width and the memory interface standard used determine theoretical off-chip memory bandwidth.
-In general, the two primary high-level characteristics that define the off-chip memory are its size/capacity and bandwidth.
-The former indicates the number of bytes the off-chip memory can store; the latter indicates how quickly bytes can be transferred between the off-chip memory and the computing chip.
-These features are particularly relevant in applications whose performance is bounded by off-chip memory capabilities, as such applications require storing large amounts of data in off-chip memory and frequently transferring data to/from the computing chip.
+Starting with the Pascal microarchitecture (2016), NVIDIA began to employ HBM technology for the off-chip memories of its datacenter GPUs, while desktop/workstation GPUs still rely on GDDR-based memories (e.g., the Turing and Ada Lovelace microarchitectures, as well as some Ampere chips).
+The most current and fastest version of \acsu{HBM} is HBM3e, while the most advanced \acsu{GDDR} memory in volume production is GDDR7, introduced in 2024~\cite{gddr_evolution}.